 Now measure the length of the wall, round up to the nearest foot, and divide that number by 2 ft.
 Round up to the nearest whole number if needed to find out the number of rolls you’ll need to order.
 (For example, a wall that is 10 ft + 11” long will require 6 rolls of wallpaper.)
 Now you can order your custom rolls from Spoonflower.

-Pro tip: If math isn’t your strong suit, use the handy coverage calculator tool on any wallpaper design page to help determine your wallpaper needs.
+Pro tip: If math isn’t your strong suit, use our handy wallpaper calculator to help determine your wallpaper needs.

 Prep your space.
 We found that unrolling the wallpaper and using light books to weigh the paper flat for a day makes it easier to maneuver.
 It might go without saying, but first remove all of your outlet covers and take a sponge to your wall to clean up any dust/dirt.
 Since you’ll be working with water to apply the wallpaper, it’s a good idea to turn off the power running to the outlets on your specific wall.